 Step 1: Earn a Bachelor's Degree

-According to the U.S. Bureau of Labor Statistics (BLS), the minimum education for most chief executive officer positions is a bachelor's degree.
+According to the BLS, the minimum education for most chief executive officer positions is a bachelor's degree.
 Majors for aspiring CEOs might include liberal arts, business administration or public administration.
 If a prospective CEO plans to enter a specific industry, such as health care administration, prior coursework or a bachelor's degree in that field can be useful.

 Step 2: Complete a Master's Degree Program